 Take the first step towards overall waste reduction by avoiding such packaged items completely.
 Choose plastic-free groceries instead.

-It’s often an easy way to save money, as items packaged to-go are much more expensive than the same groceries without packaging.
+It’s often an easy way to save money, as items such as fruit or salads packaged to go are much more expensive than the same groceries without packaging.

-2. Take Your Own Bags and Containers
+2. Waste Reduction: Use Your Own Bags and Containers

 We tested using our own cloth bags in a variety of supermarkets, organic grocery stores, coops, and discount chains to see how cashiers would react.
 In short, no one had a problem with reusable cloth bags for bagging fruits and vegetables.
 The most important step is remembering to bring them along in the first place.
 The same tip also worked at bakery counters – it’s that easy to prevent another one-use paper or plastic bag from ending up in the landfill.

 Many stores will allow you to fill your own containers with deli items, from cheeses and sliced meats, to hors d’oeuvres and hot items.
 Ask the deli staff at your local store for assistance.